<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=320233601877423&amp;ev=PageView&amp;noscript=1">

 Wholesaling is typically done with properties that are on the brink of foreclosure or are already possessed by the bank.
 These owners typically need to sell quickly and may not have the time to go through a real estate agent and stage, list, market, etc., making a wholesaler’s help crucial.

 Pro Tip: PropStream offers property data to help investors find off-market deals with sellers most motivated to sell based on their financial situation.
-You can easily find them using a variety of Quick Lists and search filters.
+You can easily find them using a variety of Lead Lists and search filters.

 Real Estate Investment Trusts (REITs)